Skip to Content

 So, whether you’ve made it to Chhukung for the views, or in preparation to climb over the Kongma La or to summit Imja Tse, this guide will walk you through the two most popular acclimatization hikes, Chhukung Ri and the detour to Island Peak Base Camp.

-Update: I've recently been back to Chhukung Ri on an Island Peak expedition and have uploaded some new photos alongside the original ones from 2019.
+Update: I’ve recently been back to Chhukung Ri on an Island Peak expedition and have uploaded some new photos and updated information to help you prepare for your hike.

 Getting to Chhukung Village